Test your savings IQ

 6. Have an electric furnace?
 Heat pumps are a new technology that can increase home comfort.
 How much can they reduce your heating and cooling costs by?

 Did you know?
 Air-source heat pumps use the refrigeration cycle to move heat into and out of your home instead of burning fuel to create heat.
-If you live in an electrically heated home you might be eligible to receive up to $4,000 off an air-source heat pump for your home through the Heating and Cooling program, learn more.
+Learn more by reading our air-source heat pump buying guide.